inpla/inpla/README.md

 ## What is Inpla

 Inpla is a multi-threaded parallel interpreter of interaction nets.
 Once you write programs for sequential execution, it works also in multi-threaded parallel execution.
-Each thread is managed on each CPU-core with POSIX-thread library.
+Each thread runs on each CPU-core with POSIX-thread library.

 ![speedup-ratio](pic/benchmark_reuse.png)